mavlink/qgc-user-guide/en/FlyView/FlyView.md

 - **[Video/Switcher](#video_switcher):** Toggle between video or map in a window.
   - Press the element to switch *Video* and *Map* to foreground.
   - *QGroundControl* supports RTP and RTSP video streaming over your vehicles UDP connection.
-    It also support directly connected UVC device support.
+    It also supports directly connected UVC devices.
     QGC video support is further discussed in the [Video README](https://github.com/mavlink/qgroundcontrol/blob/master/src/VideoStreaming/README.md).
   - A [Telemetry Overlay](../FlyView/VideoOverlay.md) is automatically generated as a subtitle file
 - **Confirmation Slider:** Context sensitive slider to confirm requested actions.